mjrousos/spec-kit/templates/commands/plan-tests.md

    - Review generated test cases for completeness and clarity
    - Ensure that test cases exist for all source files in `source-files.md`
    - Validate that test cases are actionable and specific enough for implementation
+   - Make sure the plan includes validating code coverage meets requirements (and that additional tests are added if coverage is insufficient)

 ### Phase 2: Agent Context Update